caleblf/name-generator/README.md

-The fields usually defined include: encoding (`utf-8` if not specified), name, author, description, root (the name of the tag of the root form), and input (the name of a tag to insert into a transform, optional).
+The fields usually defined include: encoding (`utf-8` if not specified), name, author, description, root (the name of the tag of the root form), and priority (the display priority; lower priorities are shown first).

 After the header lines, the file is comprised of form entries which look something like: